Minisonny/Weather-power-app/README.md

-# This is Software Design project of group MNST
+# This is Software Design course project of group MNST
-1. Nghia Duc Hong H292119
+1. Nghia Duc Hong
-2. Duy Anh Vu H294381
+2. Duy Anh Vu
-3. Tran Thuy Phuong Nhi H291937
+3. Tran Thuy Phuong Nhi
-4. The Anh Nguyen H292126
+4. The Anh Nguyen

 # Demo
 We have deployed a version to the Internet so that you can use without installing anything.
 We highly recommend to use the application on PCs and Laptops.